 - Pay with Medisave.
 And often with just the interest earned every year. (option to top up with cash if you need more coverage)

-- Claim in Cash — Get up to $1,600 per month with Medisave payment.
+- Make a Claim in Cash — Get up to $1,600 per month with Medisave payment.

 - Additional 7 Benefits as seen above + Privilege card to get us cheap health screenings every year.

-Aviva MyCare is one of, if not the, best Eldershield Supplement in the market.
+I personally feel that Aviva MyCare is the best Eldershield Supplement in the market.

 7. Special Eldershield Upgrade Promotion

 We are excited to share this offer with you!

 Protect your future and get rewarded at the same time.